rodan/atlas430/README.md

 ### software requirements

-the entire development is done in Linux using makefiles, vim and gdb (without Code Composer Studio). once the library reaches a certain maturity I will try to make it more *CCS for Linux* friendly. if anyone is interested to make this also work with *CCS for Windows*, have at it. it's absolutely not something I want to sink my time into.
+the entire development is done on a Gentoo Linux using makefiles, vim and gdb. while none of those are a requirement to making the library part of any msp430 project, it happens to be the beaten road. the library can be used in the following ways:

+* via a special project makefile (in a linux environment). see [this Makefile](https://github.com/rodan/sigdup/blob/master/firmware/Makefile) for the perfect example. **REFLIB_ROOT** defines the path to where this reference library has been cloned, **TARGET** represents the target microcontroller and [config.h](https://github.com/rodan/sigdup/blob/master/firmware/config.h) will be automatically expanded into compilation macros (-DFOO arguments to be sent to gcc)

  a script for checking the build environment is [provided](./tools/check_setup.sh). it can be run on a non-priviledged account and will provide pointers of what packages are needed for building using this library.

+* via *Code Composer Studio for Linux*. import [this project](https://github.com/rodan/sigdup/tree/master/firmware) as an example. the reference library is expected to be symlinked or cloned into */opt/reference_libs_msp430/* while the compilation macros and the memory model are baked into the project's xml files - one needs to tweak them via **project properties**. compile and debug as usual via what CCS offers.

+* via *Code Composer Studio for Windows*, theoretically like above.
+I have never tested this.
+I might do it someday, maybe.

 ### support

-tests of the library are performed on the following microcontrollers:
+tests of the library are performed on the following target devices:

 microcontroller | family | functionality
 ----------- | ------ | -------------